-(2) Variations in Estimates - The report prescribed by Form 51-101F2 contains statements to the effect that variations between reserves data, contingent resources data and prospective resources data and actual results may be material but reservesthose estimates have been determined in accordance with the COGE Handbook, which has been consistently applied.
+(2) Variations in Estimates - The report prescribed by Form 51-101F2 contains statements to the effect that variations between reserves data, contingent resources data and prospective resources data and actual results may be material but those estimates have been determined in accordance with the COGE Handbook, which has been consistently applied.

 Reserves and resources other than reserves estimates are made at a point in time, being the effective date.
 A reconciliation of a reserves and resources other than reserves estimate to actual results is likely to show variations and the variations may be material.
 This variation may arise from factors such as exploration discoveries, acquisitions, divestments and economic factors that were not considered in the initial reserves estimate.
 Variations that occur with respect to properties that were included in both the reserves and resources other than reserves estimate and the actual results may be due to technical or economic factors.
 Any variations arising due to technical factors must be consistent with the fact that reserves and resources other than reserves are categorized according to the probability of their recovery.
-For example, the requirement that reported proved reserves "must have at least a 90 percent probability that the quantities actually recovered will equal or exceed the estimated proved reserves" (section 5 of volume 1 of the COGE Handbook) implies that as more technical data becomes available, a positive, or upward, revision is significantly more likely than a negative, or downward, revision.
-Similarly, it should be equally likely that revisions to an estimate of proved plus probable reserves will be positive or negative.